rodgco/advent-of-code-python/README.md

 1. Ensure you have Python `3.12` or higher.
 You can use [mise](https://mise.jdx.dev/) or [pyenv](https://github.com/pyenv/pyenv) to manage your Python versions.
 It may work on older versions, but `3.12`-specific features will be added without further breaking changes
 2. Create a new repo using this template ([docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template)) and clone it locally
+3. Set up your Advent of Code session token for the [aocd](https://github.com/wimglenn/advent-of-code-data) library.
+You can either:
+   - Set the `AOC_SESSION` environment variable to your session cookie value
+   - Create `~/.config/aocd/token` file containing your session cookie
+   - See [aocd documentation](https://github.com/wimglenn/advent-of-code-data#setup) for more details on how to get your session token
-3. Start a new solution using `./start`
+4. Start a new solution using `./start`
-4. Edit the newly created file at `solutions/YEAR/day_01/solution.py`
+5. Edit the newly created file at `solutions/YEAR/day_01/solution.py`
-5. Run your code answers using `./advent`
+6. Run your code answers using `./advent`
-6. Repeat and enjoy!
+7. Repeat and enjoy!

 ## Commands